 There is no "Fire Emblem" in the Jugdral games (Genealogy of Holy War and Thracia 776).
 A small piece of dialogue in the former mentions a "Crest of Flames" (in Japanese, unlike the title's Gratuitous English), but that's as close as it gets.
 The rest of the series avert this, by calling the MacGuffin of each game "(The) Fire Emblem."

 The Advance Wars series was no longer on the Game Boy Advance when the series moved on to the Nintendo DS with its third and fourth installments, Advance Wars: Dual Strike and Advance Wars: Days of Ruin.
-The title can still be justified, since "Advance" by itself is still a real word.
 On the other hand, the Japanese version of the series reverted to the even more antiquated Famicom Wars name for its GameCube (Battalion Wars), Wii (Battalion Wars II) and DS installments.

 The meaning of the original Metal Gear Solid's title is twofold: it was the third game in the series (following the MSX2 games Metal Gear and Metal Gear 2) and it was the first one developed in 3D (produced during the early days of 3D gaming).
 The former meaning is now rendered nonsensical in light of the numbered sequels released since, while the latter is redundant since 3D is now the norm.